mertyatir/TakeHomeTest-FSD-SR/README.md

-# TakeHome-FED-SR
+# TakeHome-FSD-SR
-## Sr. Frontend Developer - Take Home Test
+## Sr. Fullstack Software Engineer - Take Home Test

 As part of our application procedure, we are interested in evaluating your capabilities through a brief assignment.